 The learning and teaching methods include:

-Independent study which includes textbook readings, selected journal readings, computer based exercises and tutorial preparation.
+Preparation of work prior to lectures around 10 hours per week x 12 weeks.
+This includes self-directed reading, reading specific material and preparation of answers to specific questions relating to the material.
 This study allows students the space to reflect on the lectures and tutorials and to develop a more detailed understanding of the material.

 Formative assessment and feedback